yiliangw/cxlsim/README.md

 3. Configure the image's user information in `.devcontainer/rules.mk`.
 By default, the created user will have the same user ID and group ID as the current user on the host.
 This avoids any conflicts in the file system.

-4. Build the image for the dev container:
+4. Build the docker image for the dev container:
     ```bash
     make devcontainer
     ```